 One of the first things they will do is scan to make sure all requirements are met.
 This is a way to help them eliminate and reduce the number of RFPs they have to review.
 You don't want all of those hours of hard work to be for not."

 "Before getting started, make sure you are clear on the purpose of the RFP and if it is needed versus an RFQ or RFI:

-When developing an RFP, the documentation should not be over complicated; it should provide enough detail on who the customer is what the need is and provide specific instructions and expectations of participants.
-If the request is clear and to the point, responses should allow for more informed decisions to be made"
+When developing an RFP, the documentation should not be over complicated; it should provide enough detail on who the customer is, what the need is, and provide specific instructions and participants’ expectations.
+If the request is explicit and to the point, responses should allow for more informed decisions to be made."

 "Communication is key.
-In order to have a successful RFP, it is important to share honest, relevant information regarding your priorities with potential vendors.
-Establishing open lines of communication will improve efficiency and foster fruitful, long term relationships.
+To have a successful RFP, it is important to share honest, relevant vendor information regarding your priorities with potential clients.
+Establishing open lines of communication will improve efficiency and foster fruitful, long-term relationships.

 Automating the RFP process saves time for everyone involved.
-With automated RFPs as opposed to manual RFPs you can send the request to vendors and receive bids within just a few clicks.
-When you're ready to evaluate your bids they are automatically collected and organized in real-time."
+With automated RFPs instead of manual RFPs, you can send vendors’ requests and receive bids within just a few clicks.
+When you're ready to evaluate your bids, they are automatically collected and organized in real-time."

-We've gone through a lot together from the introduction, until now.
-You've learned the basics of RFPs, types of RFPs, how to write an RFP, how to distribute an RFP, and how to evaluate a response to an RFP, to name a few lessons.
-We've said RFP so many times, the letters don't even look real anymore.
+We've covered a lot together until now.
+You learned the basics of RFPs, types of RFPs, writing an RFP, distributing an RFP, and scoring a response to an RFP.

-You've built your field, and distributed your field, and evaluated the responses toward your field – in short, you've done more than Kevin Costner dreamed of doing.
-You should be proud of all you've accomplished and learned.
+You built your field, distributed your area, and evaluated your domain’s responses.
+You did more than Kevin Costner dreamed of.
+You should be proud of everything you have achieved and learned.